Al-Hudaydah offensive: Later clashes

-On 13 November 2021 Saudi led-coalition forces left their positions around Hodeidah city.
-UAE backed forces also withdrew from southern Hodeidah, their positions were later occupied by Houthi forces.
+On 13 November 2021, Saudi led-coalition forces left their positions around Hudaydah city.
+UAE backed forces also withdrew from southern Hudaydah, and their positions were later occupied by Houthi forces.

 On 14 November 2021, clashes were reported in Al Faza, a town located 15 km from Saudi Coalition held Al-Khokha.

-On 20 November 2021, further clashes were reported in Hays district south of Al Hudaydah.
+On 20 November 2021, further clashes were reported in the Hays district south of Al Hudaydah.
 Houthi forces clashes with Hadi Government forces killing a Commander of the Republican Guard, Col. Shehab Mahmoud died by a missile strike.

 On 24 November 2021, Ahmed Al-Kawkabani leader of a unit of the Saudi led Coalition, survived an assassination attempt.
 A IED was planted to kill the leader of Tahama Brigades near Hays.
-Fouad Jahannam, another military leader of the Hadi government Tahama Brigades was target of a assassination attack on Al-Jarahi northern Hays, that left him injured.
+Fouad Jahannam, another military leader of the Hadi government Tahama Brigades was target of an assassination attack on Al-Jarahi northern Hays, that left him injured.

 On 18 December 2021, Cmder.
 Farhan al-Saeedi of the Eighth Brigade of Yemeni National Resistance was killed by a mine explosion in Al-Hudaydah.

+On 2 April 2022, another UN-initiated ceasefire took effect, leaving the Houthis in control of Al Hudaydah Governorate.